atul-github/linkedin-posts/README.md

 ## 2. Using LLM(e.g., GPT-4 or OLLAMA)

+This approach is used in current implementation along with previous methos.

 **Pros**:
 More accurate relationship classification
 Easy to implement and adapt with better prompts